Should You Buy Flying Blue miles?

 ✅ Scenario 3: Subscribe to Miles for Planned Redemption

 You need 17,000 miles to complete a booking.
-Subscribe to Miles for one month at Complete tier ($227.80 for 17,000 miles), book your award, then cancel.
+Subscribe to Miles at the Complete tier ($227.80/month for 17,000 miles a month, 3-month minimum commitment), book your award, and use the remaining months to stock up for the next one.
 See Flying Blue Subscribe to Miles for current pricing.

 At $0.0134/mile (€0.011), this is cheaper than any promotional purchase.